amcelroy/bitterly/README.md

 Max17261 or Max14748.
 This is created using the `peripheral!` macro and takes the following arguments:
 - `Name`: The name of the peripheral struct to be created, for example `Max14748`
+- `I2C Address`: Address of the I2C device
 - `Number of registers`: This is used to allocate the memory used to store all of the registers.
 - `Register Map`: This is a list of tuples that are the register name, the